CDU-HIT238/slides/week6/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Your turn
 * Add the activate listener
-* Increase the promise version number
+* Increase the cache version number
 * Reload and examine the cache in chrome dev tools